sinzii/meblog/README.md

 In `pug` template, `i18n` translate functions are available to use.
 Supported translate functions: `__`, `__n`, `__l`, `__h`, `__mf`.

-By default, all posts are belong to the `defaultLocale`, use `language` meta field to define language for that post in markdown file.
+By default, all posts are belong to the `defaultLocale`, use `language` meta field to define language for a post in markdown file.

 ## Deploy your site on Github